egres1982/data-engineering-for-aws-immersion-day/README.md

 Self-paced :
 If you want to run pre-requisite steps by yourself:
 * AWS account - if you don't have one, Sign-up for [free AWS account](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) .
-All sevices in this lab are not covered under free tier, so it may incur some minor cost.
+All services in this lab are not covered under free tier, so it may incur some minor cost.
 * Follow the instruction in [PreLab-instructor](/PreLab/0.0-PreLab-DMS_instructor_Setup.pdf) to set up a RDS source database yourself.
 It deploys:
  <pre>
     - A source RDS database environment along with required networking and IAM roles.